cosmology-tech/cosmos-kit/INTEGRATING-WALLETS.md

 ### 📝 Main wallet class

-This is the class for when the wallet is not connected, and presents information to the user, and has methods to connect to the wallet.
+This is the wallet class without any chain sepcified, and presents wallet information to the user, and has methods to connect to the wallet.
+It has access to each supported [chain wallet](#⚡️-chain-wallet-class) object.

 - add your [images and wallet info](https://github.com/cosmology-tech/cosmos-kit/blob/aa16c2c4fc3d8245e2fa0d2624a6f2ff5ab73c2a/packages/keplr/src/extension/registry.ts) to a registry
 - the design may require a round image right now, but we can update that if it becomes an issue